Dieses Studienangebot ist englischsprachig, deshalb stehen die nachfolgenden Informationen

 - Real-time systems and dependability engineering.

-The application is open to persons with a first degree in computer science or computer science-related disciplines (e.g. business informatics), mathematics and natural or engineering sciences.
-In addition, evidence of at least two years of professional experience after the first degree must be provided, of which at least one year must be in a relevant field, e.g. software development.
+The application is open to persons with a first university degree in computer science or computer science-related disciplines (e.g. business informatics), mathematics and natural or engineering sciences.
+In addition, evidence of at least two years of professional experience in the field of embedded systems after the first degree must be provided, of which at least one year must be in the context of software development.

 - Access without a first degree